openstack/horizon/doc/source/admin/manage-volumes.rst

 #.
 Log in to the dashboard and select the :guilabel:`admin` project
    from the drop-down list.

 #.
-On the :guilabel:`Admin` tab, open the :guilabel:`System` tab
+On the :guilabel:`Admin` tab, open the :guilabel:`Volume` tab.
-   and click the :guilabel:`Volumes` category.

 #.
-Select the volume or volumes that you want to delete.
+Click the :guilabel:`Volumes` tab, Select the volume or volumes
+   that you want to delete.

 #.
 Click :guilabel:`Delete Volumes` button.